-You may hear some interior designers talk about how it’s important to walk through home goods stores to look for inspiration and that is true.
-Window shopping can be a great way to figure out what you want and what you don’t want.
-However, aimlessly walking around stores makes it easy to purchase things “here and there” that will eventually add up to a major cost.
-We recommend sticking to a budget and keeping track of it.
+Some interior designers may talk about how it’s important to walk through home goods stores to look for inspiration, which is true.
+Window shopping can be a great way to figure out what you want and don’t want.
+However, aimlessly walking around stores makes it easy to purchase things “here and there,” which will eventually add up to a major cost.
+Try sticking to a budget and keeping track of it.
 If you know you’re someone that makes impulse purchases, avoid walking through stores without a plan or bring a friend along to hold you accountable.

 Focus on Lighting

 Lighting is a huge part of your home and should be a focus when you are designing each room.
 Many people make lighting an afterthought.
 The light fixtures you choose and the bulbs you decide on can profoundly affect the space’s feel and design.
 Focus on putting up various lights, from lamps to ceiling lights, to provide layers of soft light.

 Ensure that curtains or blinds can easily be opened to allow natural light into your home during the day, and use mirrors to spread natural light in rooms that don’t have many windows.

 A common design mistake is forgetting to give each room a focal point.
 You definitely can have more than one focal point, especially if you are working with a larger room, but you always need something that draws your attention in and assigns the space with a purpose.
 For example, a living room’s focal point is usually the TV, and the furniture in the room is focused and pointing towards the TV.

 Some rooms are more difficult to establish a focal point, but it’s important not to scatter furniture around aimlessly.
 First, decide the purpose of the room and build around that.
 Some focal point examples could be a fireplace, coffee table, painting, bed, kitchen island, etc.

 Show off Your Personality